PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Leaflet Draw
 The JavaScript library _Leaflet Draw_ adds interactive drawing features to Leaflet maps.
 The library can be used to add a toolbar to Leaflet maps, containing options for drawing different shapes, as well as editing them.\
-The toolbar can also be customized with regards to what features are available. [@leafletDrawDocumentation]
+The toolbar can also be customized with regards to what features are available [@leafletDrawDocumentation].

 ### React Leaflet Draw
 _React Leaflet Draw_ is a library for using Leaflet Draw features with React Leaflet.
-It achieves this by providing an \lstinline!EditControl! component that is used in the Leaflet Map and can then be used to customize the Leaflet Draw toolbar or to overwrite event handlers. [@reactLeafletDrawIntro]
+It achieves this by providing an \lstinline!EditControl! component that is used in the Leaflet Map and can then be used to customize the Leaflet Draw toolbar or to overwrite event handlers [@reactLeafletDrawIntro].

 #### Setup